drien/jquery-flipster/README.md

 Basic Usage
 ---------------

-Include Flipster's CSS, typically in the `<head>`:
+1. Include Flipster's CSS, typically in the `<head>`:
 ````html
 <link rel="stylesheet" href="css/flipster.min.css">
 ````
-*Tip: Use the un-minified `flipster.css` or the LESS files in the `src` folder to make your own Flipster styles!*
+*Tip: Use the un-minified `flipster.css` or the LESS files in the `src/less` folder to make your own Flipster styles!*

-Set up your content:
+2. Set up your content:
 ````html
 <div class="my-flipster">
   <ul>